Search a title or topic

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) Have you ever sent a message into the void?
+Have you ever sent a message into the void?
 That's exactly what's been happening to listeners who've tried to contact me through Buzzsprout's messaging system.
-From a father in Dayton balancing family responsibilities while trying to break into tech, to aspiring de…
+From a father in Dayton balancing family responsibilities while trying to break into tech, to aspiring developers wondering if JavaScript is still worth learning in 2025, these messages touc…

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) The rise of AI coding tools has fundamentally changed how people learn programming, creating a concerning trend: developers who can produce impressive-looking applications without understanding how they work.
+The rise of AI coding tools has fundamentally changed how people learn programming, creating a concerning trend: developers who can produce impressive-looking applications without understanding how they work.
 What makes a developer truly valuable?
-Contrary to popul…
+Contrary to popular belief, it's not the ability to rapidly generate new code.
+A revealing LinkedIn su…

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) Thinking about joining a coding bootcamp to land a job in three months?
+Thinking about joining a coding bootcamp to land a job in three months?
 Let’s get real.
 I’ve been coding professionally for over a decade, and while a bootcamp kick-started my career, it didn’t teach me everything I needed to stay hired.
-In this episode, I’ll share…
+In this episode, I’ll share four critical skills that most bootcamps overlook—but that you’ll absolutely need if…

 continue reading